 The impression of the zombie as apparition is tied to its being a creature that slowly drifts along through the world, offering only the occasional emotional moan to mark its passing.
 This is only one of the many wonderful tropes thrown aside by more recent productions featuring hard-charging sprinter zombies.

 Frank Darabont, THE WALKING DEAD's original showrunner, understood the potential power of this kind of metaphor and introduced it into the series.
-It had been virtually non-existent in the comic; its writer, Robert Kirkman, has signaled his disinterest in it.
-Unfortunately, Darabont was fired after the first season, and one need only read my interminable articles on this blog to see where the series went in his absence.
+It had been virtually non-existent in the comic on which the show was based.
+The comic writer and co-creator Robert Kirkman has often signaled his disinterest in it and treats his creatures as just brainless monsters absent any trace of their former humanity.
+Unfortunately, Darabont was fired after the first season of the tv series, after which this angle was entirely dropped, and one need only read my interminable articles on this blog to see where the series went in his absence.